adamsilver/fdpb/03-book-a-flight.md

 };
 ```

-Notes:

-- The `this.keys` object is a collection of key codes (numbers) that correspond to particular keys by their name.
+The `this.keys` object is a collection of key codes (numbers) that correspond to particular keys by their name.
 This is to avoid magic numbers[^] which makes the code easy to understand at a glance.

-- The switch statement filters out the <kbd>Escape</kbd>, <kbd>Up</kbd>, <kbd>Left</kbd>, <kbd>Right</kbd>, <kbd>Space</kbd>, <kbd>Enter</kbd>, <kbd>Tab</kbd> and <kbd>Shift</kbd> keys.
+The switch statement filters out the <kbd>Escape</kbd>, <kbd>Up</kbd>, <kbd>Left</kbd>, <kbd>Right</kbd>, <kbd>Space</kbd>, <kbd>Enter</kbd>, <kbd>Tab</kbd> and <kbd>Shift</kbd> keys.
 This is because if we didn't, the default case would run and would incorrectly show the menu.
 Instead of filtering out the keys we aren't interested in responding to, we could have specified the keys that we *are* interested in.
 But this would mean specifying a huge range of keys, which would increase the chance of one being missed, creating a broken experience.

-- We're mainly interested in the last two statements.
-That is when the user presses <kbd>Down</kbd> or any other character—this is the default case in the above function.
+We're mainly interested in the last two statements.
+That is, when the user presses <kbd>Down</kbd> or the default case above, which means “everything else” (a character, number, symbol etc).
 In this case the `onTextBoxType()` function will be called.

 ```JS
 Autocomplete.prototype.onTextBoxType = function(e) {